palomacqueiroz/palomacqueiroz/README.md

-## Olá, eu sou a Paloma Queiroz.
+## Hello, I'm Paloma Queiroz.

-- 🔭 Em transição de carreira.
+- :computer: I'm Front-End Developer Jr!

+- :house_with_garden: I’m from Brazil.

-- 🌱 Participando de um Bootcamp - Front-End Developer - Laboratória - Aprendendo React, JavaScript (projeto Burguer Queen).
+- :books: I’m currently in a Bootcamp - Front-End Developer at Laboratória.

-- 📫 Contacte-me pelo e-mail: palomacqueiroz@hotmail.com.
+- :outbox_tray: 2021 Goals: study and find a new job as developer.

 - 😄 Pronouns: ela/she/ella.

 <div>